 What do I do if I live off campus?

-In event there is a Code Maroon issued and you are off campus, check the TAMU Emergency website, stay alert for Code Maroons, monitor local media outlets, and avoid the immediate area of the incident.
+In event there is a Code Maroon issued and you are off campus, check the Texas A&M Emergency website, stay alert for Code Maroons, monitor local media outlets, and avoid the immediate area of the incident.

 Who do I contact about developing a building/department specific Evacuation Plan or Continuity of Operations Plan?